Do you have a question related to applying? You may find the answer you're seeking here.

 - Read a wide variety of material inside and outside of the classroom.

 When the job market was strong and law school wasn’t such a big investment, attending law school was a low-risk venture.
 In today’s world, law school is a significant investment, and the legal job market is less stable.
 Choosing to attend law school is a very complex and personal decision, and as with any significant investment, it's a decision that should be made carefully.
-Law school isn’t the best choice for everyone.
-It never was.
+Law school isn’t the best choice for everyone, and it probably never was.

 Law school might not be the best fit for you if:

 - You don’t want to practice law.
 After all, law school teaches you how to be a lawyer.
-If what you want is to run a business or work for the government, there are other paths to those careers.
+If what you want is to run a business or work for a nonprofit, there are other paths to those careers.

 - You don’t really know what you want to do.
 For these individuals, getting some work experience is usually the best way to discover what you do or do not want in a career.